fivdi/pigpio/doc/gpio.md

 50 | 25 | 13 | 10 | 6 | 5 |

 #### getPwmFrequency()
-Returns the frequency (in hertz) used for the gpio.
+Returns the frequency (in hertz) used for the GPIO.
 The default frequency is 800Hz.

-If hardware PWM is active on the gpio the reported frequency will be that set by hardwarePwmWrite.
+If hardware PWM is active on the GPIO the reported frequency will be that set by hardwarePwmWrite.

 #### servoWrite(pulseWidth)